clipperhouse/classicalrad.io/readme.md

 I’d like to start collecting stats on how long it takes for streams to start playing, and possibly stop linking to the slow ones.

+Sort out why streams play and others don’t.
+Not a small thing to sort.

+Replace "time playing" with custom implementation instead of relying on player’s time event, which seems to crap out after a while.

 And there’s no reason this couldn’t be used for other kinds of radio.